Iceland - Day 4 : Elmstrur and Alftavatn

 I turned a corner and entered a beautiful valley with a river, although it was a bit cloudy.
 I took a break at a waterfall.

 Three hours later I saw the first people off the day.
 A bit later I had to cross another ice cold river.
 A group of people arrived, followed by their own support car.
 That must be very peaceful...
 According to my thermometer the water was 9 degrees, but it felt a lot colder due to the strong current.

 One of the many rivers and moss covered hills along the way

-View from the cabin along the way
+View from the cabin

 After crossing yet another river I arrived at Alftavatn, a beautiful lake.
 This was also where my next campsite was.
-During the following days I would follow the Landmannalaugar trail for another 20-25 km before starting my home made route, running straight through Iceland's interior until I reach the ring road in the north.
+During the following days I would follow the Landmannalaugar trail for another 20-25 km before starting my home made route, running straight through Iceland's interior until I reached the ring road in the north.